JetBrains/mps-coderules/samples/fitch/README.md

 # Fitch system

-This project demonstrates the use of type checking to validate proofs in [propositional logic](http://logic.stanford.edu/intrologic/glossary/propositional_logic.html).
+This project demonstrates the use of type checking to validate proofs in [Propositional Logic](http://logic.stanford.edu/intrologic/glossary/propositional_logic.html), as well as [Herbrand Logic](http://logic.stanford.edu/intrologic/glossary/herbrand_logic.html) and [First Order Logic](http://logic.stanford.edu/intrologic/extras/fol.html).
 The proof system is [Fitch](http://logic.stanford.edu/intrologic/glossary/fitch_system.html).

 This project is developed with [JetBrains MPS](https://www.jetbrains.com/mps/) using the [plugin](https://github.com/fisakov/constraints-typechecking) that provides an experimental feature: *type checking with constraint rules*.